speechbrain/speechbrain/README.md

 best implemented incrementally over many pull requests, and you should be more concerned with making sure that the changes introduced lend themselves to painless further improvements.

+Fourthly, use the tools that GitHub has: comment on specific code lines, suggest edits, and once eveyrone involved has agreed that the PR is ready to merge, merge the request and delete the feature branch.

+Fifthly, though code review is a place for professional constructive criticism, a nice strategy to show (and validate) that you understand what the PR is really doing, is to provide some affirmative comments on its strengths.

 # Zen of Speechbrain
 SpeechBrain could be used for *research*, *academic*, *commercial*, *non-commercial* purposes.
 Ideally, the code should have the following features: